MONETAO/Debut-or-Die.fanmade.homepage/README.md

-# deviewordiefanmadehomepage
+# debut&diefanmadehomepage
-this is a unofficial fanmade "deview or die"homepage. enjoy^^
+this is a unofficial fanmade "debut or die"homepage. enjoy^^